coderanger/dco/README.md

 The `dco sign` command retroactively applies the sign-off commit message to every commit in a branch.
 By default it will update the current branch, but you can provide a branch name via `dco sign BRANCH`.
+If you want to use something other than `master` as the base branch, pass `--base BRANCH`.

 This can also be used to sign-off a branch on the behalf of another contributor.
 You must provide a link to a public declaration that the user is agreeing to the